VanKLuu/TicTacToe/README.md

 ---

-## Game Engine Library

-The underlying game logic is encapsulated in a common library, which can be reused across multiple [game front ends](#game-front-ends) without duplicating the code.

 ### Installing

 Before proceeding, make sure you've created a virtual environment, activated it, and installed the tic-tac-toe game engine library into it: